MarineEvoEcoLab/Lab_Website/content/authors/Jacob Green/_index.md

 role: PhD Student

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include de novo assembly and bioinformatic pipelines for exome capture and exploring the adaptation of the Eastern Oyster immune system in response to disease and climate change.

 interests:
-- Artificial Intelligence
+#- Artificial Intelligence
-- Computational Linguistics
+#- Computational Linguistics
-- Information Retrieval
+#- Information Retrieval

 education:
   courses: